jacobslusser/ScintillaNET/README.md

 A fairly vibrant ScintillaNET community exists here on GitHub.
 We specifically recommend you look at the following projects:

 - The [ScintillaNET.Demo](https://github.com/hgupta9/ScintillaNET.Demo) project to see ScintillaNET used in an easy to understand, well-documented text editor (thanks to @hgupta9)
-- The [ScintillaNET-Kitchen](https://github.com/uuf6429/ScintillaNET-Kitchen) project for seeing the effect of some of ScintillaNET's features in real time and generating boilerplate code for configuring styles (thanks to @uuf6429).
+- The [ScintillaNET-Kitchen](https://github.com/uuf6429/ScintillaNET-Kitchen) project for seeing the effect of some of ScintillaNET's features in real time and generating boilerplate code for configuring styles (thanks to @uuf6429)
+- The [SintillaNetPrinting](https://github.com/poloab/SintillaNetPrinting) project for adding printer support to ScintillaNET (thanks to @poloab).

+Additional projects and user-submitted code are tracked in the [User Submitted Recipes](https://github.com/jacobslusser/ScintillaNET/wiki/User-Submitted-Recipes) page of the [wiki](https://github.com/jacobslusser/ScintillaNET/wiki).

 ## Background